kode-konveyor/.github/profile/README.md

 and those places are essentially lists of items with clear rules of ordering, so conflicts can be automatically solved.

 Remember the part about professional rules?
-The tasks given to the coders are defined to the level that there are no real room for misunderstandings, and the standards of the resulting code are so strict that every single aspect can be automatically checked, so the coder gets the feedback from the static code analyzer in the IDE, and the CI.
+The tasks given to the Coders are defined to the level that there are no real room for misunderstandings, and the standards of the resulting code are so strict that every single aspect can be automatically checked, so the Coder gets the feedback from the static code analyzer in the IDE, and the CI.

 As the creative part of the coding is translating the behaviour description to tests, it is the only place where there can be place for communication.
 But the tasks are very small, specifying the behaviour of corner cases is the job of the low-level designer (who creates those tasks).
-Well, the coder is motivated to find more corner cases (see quality), as paid by the number of test cases, but if those do not conflict with the specification of the LLD, then will be accepted.
+Well, the Coder is motivated to find more corner cases (see quality), as paid by the number of test cases, but if those do not conflict with the specification of the LLD, then will be accepted.
 The only room for misunderstanding here is by different interpretations of the same written sentence, but as the concepts of the project and the intent of the code is thoroughly and semiformally defined, this room is rather small.

 ## This coding thing...
 You kill the creativity from programming.
 As a programmer I hate it!